Norecipes - Elevating Everyday Meals

 go like ghost

 Neutralizing pathogens in eggs is a matter of time and temperature.
-Higher temperatures will neutralize pathogens almost instantly, while lower temperatures take more time.
+Higher temperatures will neutralize pathogens almost instantly, while lower temperatures take longer.
 The safest way to make Onsen Tamago is to use an immersion circulator (a.k.a. sous vide machine).
-That's because you can set the machine for the exact temperature you want the eggs to end up being at.
-Then you can cook the eggs for a period of time that's long enough to ensure the destruction of any microbes without overcooking the egg.
+That's because you can set the machine to the exact temperature you want the eggs to cook and let it run long enough to ensure the destruction of any microbes without overcooking the egg.
 Since both the pot method and rice cooker method involve hotter water than the target temperature, you have to pull the eggs out of the water bath as soon as they hit the desired internal temperature, or you'll end up with boiled eggs.
-Unfortunately, this also means there is a risk that the center of the yolk will not have maintained a safe temperature for long enough to fully pasteurize it.
-If you're concerned about this, you should use Method 3 to make your onsen tamago.
+Unfortunately, this also means there is a risk that the center of the yolk will not have maintained a safe temperature long enough to fully pasteurize it.
+If you're concerned about this, use Method 3 to make your onsen eggs.

 📖 Recipe